Operating systems

 Abstract

-Would you like to investigate beyond the surface of Windows, MacOS, Linux, Android?
+Would you like to investigate beyond the surface of Windows, MacOS, Linux, and Android?
 Fed up with not understanding the origin of segmentation faults, why you need to eject a USB key before physically removing it, or why/how your Android system can execute Pokemon Go and Facebook at the same time?
 You want to delve into the details of the inner workings of the Linux kernel?
 Join us to discover the power of Operating Systems!

-Teaching and Learning Methods : Lectures (40%), Lab sessions (40%), Project (20%)
+Teaching and Learning Methods: Lectures (40%), Lab sessions (40%), Project (20%)

 Bibliography